Comments Off on Enjoying a Mountain Bike Ride in Pine, AZ!

 The result is one of the most dazzling tours d’horizon of the science of human behavior ever attempted, a majestic synthesis that harvests cutting-edge research across a range of disciplines to provide a subtle and nuanced perspective on why we ultimately do the things we do…for good and for ill.
 Sapolsky builds on this understanding to wrestle with some of our deepest and thorniest questions relating to tribalism and xenophobia, hierarchy and competition, morality and free will, and war and peace.
 Wise, humane, often very funny, Behave is a towering achievement, powerfully humanizing, and downright heroic in its own right.

-Comments Off on Currently Reading: BEHAVE “The Biology of Humans at Our Best and Worst”
+Comments Off on Finished Reading: BEHAVE “The Biology of Humans at Our Best and Worst”

 Finished Reading: Mistakes Were Made (but Not by Me): Why We Justify Foolish Beliefs, Bad Decisions and Hurtful Acts